huijing/slides/100-aea-2022/README.md

 Tailwind has exposed almost every API possible for you to modify the default configuration to suit your custom specifications.
 The grid specification can be set up like so (abstracted to just show the breakpoints).

 You would then have to apply these classes to your component accordingly.
-I’m sure the Tailwind experts have come up with something to abstract regularly used combinations of classes into something else but this is the most basic version and it achieves the same end result as the other options.
+Maybe you could abstract the most regularly used combinations of classes into something DRY-er but this is the most basic version and it achieves the same end result as the other options.

 We've covered 3 options but I’m sure there are more possible approaches to implement these Grid specifications.
 Are any one of these approaches the “correct” one or the “best” one?
 I cannot answer that.
 Not without taking into account the context in which the code needs to be used.